randolf/dns-blocklists/README.md

 ---

 ### :lock_with_ink_pen: ***Dynamic DNS blocking - Protects against the malicious use of dynamic DNS services!*** <a name="dyndns"></a>
-*An blocklist for blocking dynamic DNS services to protect against malicious use in phishing campaigns and others.*
+*A blocklist for blocking dynamic DNS services to protect against malicious use in phishing campaigns and others.*

 |             | Light | Normal | Pro | Pro++ | Ultimate |
 |:-----------:|:-----:|:------:|:---:|:-----:|:--------:|